BookSwapSteve/3DPrintableThings/KindleFireMounts/SideJoined/README.md

 ## Features.

+* Holds Kindle Fire 8 HD (2017).
 * Designed for easy 3D printing.
-* Holds Kindle Fire 8 HD (2017).
+* Printable on Ultimaker 2+
+** Prints vertically for minimal support material requirement.
+** Printable hoizontal (bezzle face down) if required (better for curved coner version), but this requires lots of support material.
 ** Can be tweaked if needed for other model or printer tollerance.
-* Cable relef for vertical trunking
+* Cable relef for vertical trunking (top and bottom).
+* Open back for use with outlet sunk into the wall.
 * Right side open for power switch
 * Accepts right angle USB micro connector to minimise overhang of connector with cable returning behind the kindle to the middle.
-* Printable on Ultimaker 2+
-** Prints vertically for minimal support material requirement).
-** Printable hoizontal (bezzle face down) if required - but requires lots of support material.
 * Screw joined to allow the kindle to be removed if needed but still providing solid suround.
 * Key style mounting holes for easy mounting.
 * OpenSCAD based with lots of variable options to tweak as required.